lukhha/Pio-NER/README.md

 This is a proposal walkthrough.
 For notebook walk through please open main_notebook.ipynb

-Publicis sapient Input-to-Ouput Named Entity Recognition is a tool that will help our customers to extract insights from Natural Language.
+Publicis sapient Input-to-Ouput Named Entity Recognition is a platform that will help our customers to extract insights from Natural Language.

 While the name has Named Entity Recognition in it, it is well versed with multiple tasks such as:
 1. Text2SQL